AvivYaish/TextGenerationSeminarTalk/README.md

 # TextGenerationSeminarTalk
-A short seminar talk on text generation.
+A short seminar talk on text generation using RNNs.